MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 > [!WARNING]
 > To prevent issues with Active Directory replication, ensure that only one physical or virtual DC exists on a given network at any point in time.
 You can lower the likelihood of the old clone being a problem by using one of the following methods:
 >
-> - When the new virtual DC is running, run the following command to change the computer account password twice:
+> - When the new virtual DC is running, run the following command twice to change the computer account password:
 >
 >   ```cmd
->   netdom resetpwd /Server:<domain-controller> ...
+>   netdom resetpwd /Server:<domain-controller>
 >   ```
 >
 > - Export and import the new virtual guest to force it to become a new Generation ID and a database invocation ID.